lucidworks/lucidworks-view/win64/installer/Lucidworks View Windows Installer Creation Guide.md

 ## Common issues:

-- When i run installer, get "cannot find bower"
+- When I run installer, get "cannot find bower"

-  - You forgot step 2.
+  - You forgot step 3.

 - File could not be access, file in use

-  - You forgot to delete the existing installer file, step 5.

   - Or you have one of the installer files open with a CMD or locked somewhere.
 Close it and try again.